 There is always a chance you could be being followed by someone who has some skill at remaining undetected by their mark.
-This does not necessarily mean a proper pro; it could be a seasoned criminal who has done this plenty before!
+This does not necessarily mean a proper pro; it could be a seasoned thug who has done this plenty before!
 Scary thing to think about but it is true.

 Experienced stalkers will use several accomplices to be the “close tail” and rotate through them periodically or at opportune times to ensure you have a much harder time picking up on the consistent presence of a vehicle or person.

 They might even use a net of tails on all sides of you, shadowing you from the sides and even in front, a technique that is much harder to detect when done well.
 If confronted with such cunning you might not know until it is too late.

 Of course, you must also accept that there is a chance you are spooked, or paranoid.
 It happens.
 When in doubt, trust you gut and if you are able call help in the form of authorities or barring that someone you trust.

 Blundering into a trap or leading them to your home is the worst thing you could do.
 See the next section for steps to take when you need to deal with someone following you.